Fitbit Charge 3 review: great fitness, just enough watch

 I was at my dentist the other day, repairing a broken crown.
-I was wearing an Apple Watch ($469 at Amazon Marketplace) on one wrist, and the Fitbit Charge 3 ($150 at Amazon) on the other.
+I was wearing an Apple Watch on one wrist, and the Fitbit Charge 3 on the other.
 The dental assistant smiled and showed me her arm.
 She was wearing a Fitbit and Apple Watch, too.

 I was wearing mine for work, I explained to her.
 She said she wears both because the Fitbit is better at social fitness, while the Apple Watch is better for messages.
 This is the truth, and the reality of fitness wearables: Nothing does everything perfectly.